Ashrindy/AshDump/README.md

 |     **Sonic Frontiers**     | ResEffectDatabase | For easy reading of the .effdb files that contain effect names based on the animation | Used ik-01's ResBinaryFile.h |

 ## Libraries
-Most of the libraries are in C# but sometimes it is in another language
+Most of the libraries are in C# but sometimes it is in another language, these will eventually be used to make a proper tool to make a good use of the said libraries.
 ### Sonic Series
 |                      Game/Project                       |   Library Name   | Use | Language |
 | :---------------------------------------------: | :------:| :------:| :------:|